top of page

 ELCIC

-Evangelical Lutheran Church
+Evangelical Lutheran Church In Canada

 https://www.elcic.ca

-Within in Eastern Synod
+Within in the Eastern Synod

 ttps://easternsynod.org